 Is there a big difference between how people in the UK buy and how people in the US buy?
 Yes, there is a noticeable difference between what works in the US and what works in the UK.
-That is why certain brands (even massive ones) have never been able to break the British market.
+That is why certain brands (even massive ones) have never been able to break into the British market.
 This article gives you grounded advice about things such as setting up your first social media marketing team.
 We also offer some philosophical advice on things such as appealing to a British person’s sensibilities by pushing only one brand principle.
 You will be genuinely thrilled by this definitive guide to PR and Marketing for early-stage startups in the UK.

 Hiring Your First Social Media Marketing Team